 Enter the amount of any pass-through entity withholding tax paid by an upper-tier (previous) pass-through entity, attributable to this S corporation, and allocated to the pass-through entity taxpayer of this S corporation.
-The credit for upper-tier pass-through entity withholding tax reduces the amount of Utah withholding tax calculated for this shareholder on

-Schedule N. The credit should also be reported on line 20 of Schedule K-1 for this shareholder.
+The credit for upper-tier pass-through entity withholding tax reduces the amount of Utah withholding tax calculated for this shareholder on Schedule N. Also report the credit on line 20 of Schedule K-1 for this shareholder.